CatLover366/Cat-s-Boots-and-Gloves/README.md

-Add a bunch of vanilla friendly boots and gloves.
+Adds a bunch of vanilla friendly boots and gloves.
 Will probably add more as time goes on.